MisterStump/TTS-Scripting-Doc/docs/object.md

 use_hands | If this object can be held in a hand zone. | Bool use_snap_points | If snap points are used or ignored. | Bool

-These member variables are classes of their own, and have their own member variables for controlling specific elements of the type of object they are for.
+These member variables are classes of their own, and have their own member variables.
+Each one is for a special type of Object.

 Variable Name | Description
 -- | --